workleap/wl-r2wc/README.md

 ### Vanilla Js

-An example usage of the widget in an React page:
+An example usage of the widget in an HTML page:

 ```html
 <html lang="en">